budgefeeney/ventureforth/docs/chapter1 - setup.md

 This requires a benchmarking library called [criterion](https://hackage.haskell.org/package/criterion) [(tutorial)](http://www.serpentine.com/criterion/tutorial.html).

 Note that you can specify as many executables, test-suites and benchmarks as you want in a cabal file, provided they have different names.
-All will be built (and run as appropriate) by calling `cabal build`, `cabal test` or `cabal bench` on the command-line.
+All will be built (and run if appropriate) by calling `cabal build`, `cabal test` and `cabal bench` on the command-line.

 ### Sandboxing